Home » The Climbing Methods » Hitch Climbing Method

 Overview

 The JRB Hitch Climbing Method is an “alternating anchor” climbing technique which uses a single rope, and does not involve the use of a throwball.
 The steps are detailed below.
 Remember: The SYSTEM is WHAT we climb on.
 The TECHNIQUE (or method) is HOW we climb.
-JRB Hitch climbing is a technique which can potentially be employed on different systems.
-All systems used for Hitch Climbing need:
+There are choices in the creation of a system for this general method.
+The use of a pole is recommended but not mandatory; we simply climb slower without a pole, requiring more moves/transfers.
+However, all systems used for Hitch Climbing need:

 1. The ability to create an anchor using each end of the rope.
 (Maverick Hitch, JRB Cinch or Saddle Hunter’s Hitch are typical.)